Packages overview

 -

-Disposed: The package version doesn't appear in listings and the assets cannot be downloaded from the repository.
+Disposed – The package version doesn't appear in listings and the assets cannot be downloaded from the repository.
 They key difference between Disposed and Archived is that with a status of Disposed, the assets of the package version will be permanently deleted by CodeArtifact.
 For this reason, you cannot move a package version from Disposed to Archived, Unlisted, or Published.
 The package version can no longer be used because the assets have been deleted.
-Once a package version has been marked as Disposed, you will no longer be billed for storage of the package assets.
+After a package version has been marked as Disposed, you will no longer be billed for storage of the package assets.

 Package name, package version, and asset name normalization

 CodeArtifact normalizes package names, package versions, and asset names before storing them, which means the names or versions in CodeArtifact may be different than the name or version provided when the package was published.
-For more information about how names and versions are normalized in CodeArtifact for each package type, see the following documentation.
+For more information about how names and versions are normalized in CodeArtifact for each package type, see the following documentation:

 CodeArtifact does not perform normalization on other package formats.